justinn123/UMD-Prof-Summarizer/README.md

-# UMD Professor Ranker
+# UMD Professor Summarizer
-Discord bot that ranks UMD professors/courses based on their ratings or average GPA
+Planet Twerp is a web application that summarizes and provides insight about professors at the University of Maryland.
+It is built with Flask, LangChain, Tailwind, and Planet Terp data.

 ![Screenshot 2024-08-21 161753](https://github.com/user-attachments/assets/c1efa623-6522-43d9-b2ac-a285624041a0)